equivalent/equivalent.github.io/_posts/til/2018-03-26-raspberi-pi-as-kiosk-load-browser-on-startup-fullscreen.md

 ...or how to start Midori browser in fullscreen on raspberian

+**IMPORTANT NOTE!!!**

+> update 2019-11-05: I've recently tried steps bellow and thy don't work.
+> Not only that but it may cause your Raspberian Desktop not to load.
+I don't know why and don't have time to investigate.

+> Steps worked year ago but with recent Raspberian image some options
+> seems not to load properly.

+> Anyway I'm keeping this article for historic puprpose and older
+> Raspberian image versions but I recommend not to follow these steps.

 This TIL note is basically just a mirror of
 <http://www.raspberry-projects.com/pi/pi-operating-systems/raspbian/gui/auto-run-browser-on-startup>
 but there were some fixes based on